-First things first, you won’t be going anywhere if you don’t have your flight tickets so start your search as soon as you can, and specially if you’re traveling during peak seasons like spring and autumn.
+First things first, you won’t be going anywhere if you don’t have your flight tickets, so start your search as soon as you can, especially if you’re traveling during peak seasons like spring and autumn.
 If you don’t do that, you take the risk of not having much choice in terms of air companies and flight hours.

 You can use different flight search engines to help you find the best price for your travel:

-Bonus tip: Depending on your departure city (specially in the US), the flight’s time can be very long, so ideally pick a flight that arrives to Japan by the end of the day.
-This way, when you arrive you can go to sleep and reduce greatly the effects of jet lag.
+Bonus tip: Depending on your departure city (especially in the US), the flight’s time can be very long, so ideally pick a flight that arrives in Japan by the end of the day.
+This way, when you arrive, you can go to sleep and reduce greatly the effects of jet lag.
 (Learn how to reduce the jet lag annoying effects in my previous article).

 Get Your Papers Ready

-Sometimes you might want to do this step before the flight tickets search, specially if you don’t have a valid passport for your travel.
-A valid passport is vital for your travel so get this done as soon as you can.
-Needless to say that your passport must be valid till the end of your travel.
+Sometimes you might want to do this step before the flight tickets search, especially if you don’t have a valid passport for your travel.
+A valid passport is vital for travel, so get this done as soon as possible.
+Needless to say, your passport must be valid till the end of your travel.

 Visa is another important thing to think of right away.
 If you need a visa to travel to Japan then you must start gathering all the papers necessary for your visa application as this can be a little long.

 You don’t know if you need a visa to Japan?
-No problem, I already made an article on this subject if you want to check it out.
+No problem, I already made an article about getting a visa if you want to check it out.

 Another document you might want to check is your driver’s license.
 If you want to rent a car in Japan to explore easily, you will need an international driving permit.
 In the US, you can go to the American Automobile Association (AAA) or the American Automobile Touring Alliance.